-There are two distinct but related surveys in use in 2018 – the ISSE for taught students, and the ISSE for postgraduate research students.
+Students are invited to participate in two distinct but related surveys in 2019 – the ISSE for taught students, and the ISSE for postgraduate research students.

-The survey for taught students (first year and final year undergraduate, and taught postgraduate) opens during February – March each year for a three-week period that is specific to each institution.
+The survey for taught students (first year and final year undergraduate, and taught postgraduate) opens each year during February – March for a three-week fieldwork period that is specific to each institution.
 This survey began in 2013.

 Almost 60,000 students participated in the original survey from 2013 to 2015.
-A revised and shortened survey was introduced in 2016 and more than 65,000 students have responded to this survey to date.
-This means that a total of almost 125,000 students have had their say to date.
+A revised and shortened survey was introduced in 2016.
+More than 163,000 students responded to this survey from 2016 to 2018.
+These students have created a large and valuable data set of their experiences of higher education.
 Participating institutions and the national project team are very grateful for their time and contribution.
 Details and results are shared widely as they are analysed and interpreted within institutions.

-WHY ARE WE RUNNING A SURVEY OF STUDENT ENGAGEMENT?
+WHY ARE WE RUNNING SURVEYS OF STUDENT ENGAGEMENT?

-The main purpose of the surveys is to provide benefits to each institution and its students by helping to improve feedback and appropriate action.
+The main purpose of the surveys is to provide benefits to each institution and its students by helping to improve feedback and appropriate follow up action.
 Objectives identified for the taught survey include:

 The partnership approach in place is an important feature of the project.
-Working groups, consisting of institutions’ and students’ representatives, manage the national project.
+Working groups consisting of institutions’ and students’ representatives manage the national project.
 A project manager supports the working groups and reports to the co-sponsoring organisations.
-A third party company provides the online survey system to the national partnership.
+An external third party company provides the online survey system to the national partnership.

 Any queries may be directed to email@example.com or to: